githubevents/universe-sweepstake/README.md

 Winner will be announced live at the end of the Open Source Friday live stream on 10/18/24 tune in: [https://gh.io/universe-prize](https://gh.io/universe-prize)

+## Register for a free virtual entry

+Can't make it to San Francisco for GitHub Universe?
+No problem!
+Join us virtually with a free online ticket and experience the excitement from wherever you are.
+Watch live streams of our keynote speeches and select presentations.
+Get your [free virtual ticket](https://githubuniverse.com/) today!